chrisjuchem/bevy_mod_index/README.md

 ## Storage Implementations
 `HashmapStorage` uses a `Resource` to cache a mapping between `Entity`s and the values computed from their components.
-It uses a custom `SystemParam` in order to update itself when the index is used.
+It uses a custom `SystemParam` to fetch the data that it needs to update itself when needed.
 This is a good default choice, especially when the number of `Entity`s returned by a `lookup` is expected to be just a small percentage of those in the entire query.

 `NoStorage`, as the name implies, does not store any index data.
 Instead, it loops over all data each time it is queried, computing the `value` function for each component, exactly like